ALEX-R0DRIGUEZ/ALEX-R0DRIGUEZ/README.md

 # Alex Rodriguez

-**`Mathematics & Engineering Graduate`**
+**`Systems Engineering Graduate Student`**

-I'm a recent graduate of the Mathematics and Engineering - Bachelor of Applied Science program at Queen's University, specializing in Systems and Robotics.
-I've accumulated nearly 2 years of engineering workplace experience and am well versed in advanced data analytics and mathematical systems.
+I am a Systems Engineering graduate student (MSc) at the University of Ottaawa and a graduate of the Mathematics and Engineering (BASc) program from Queen's University.
+I've accumulated 2 years of engineering workplace experience and am well versed in advanced data analytics and mathematical systems.

 <!---
 ALEX-R0DRIGUEZ/ALEX-R0DRIGUEZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.